MarcDrexler/3Commas.BotCreator/README.md

 - Templates
 - Signals currently available: Manual, Nonstop, TradingView, RSI, ULT, TA Presets, Custom
 - Buys tokens for your new Short bots via market buy order (Binance & Huobi only)
+- Click the Preview button to see what happens when you hit the Create button :)

 ### Excluded Pairs